mikrobe/trainingbot/README.md

 * Sleep
 * Happiness
 * Stress
+### Algorithm
+#### Hypothesis A - Linear regression of single metrics (supervised)
+How do I predict a continuous variable (regression)?
+* Linear regression
+* regularization
+* ridge regression, and LASSO;
+* local linear regression
+* conditional density estimation.
-### Training Set
+##### Training Set
-Starting from a real training ride, run and swim, a simulator will create normal, overtrained and undertrained workout sessions.
+A set of training rides, runs and swims, representing normal, over-trained and under-trained workout sessions.
-This will be fed into a linear regression algorithm.
-This supervised ml will converged and be able to classify ....
+This will be fed into an ML algorithm.
+- linear regression
+#### Hypothesis B - Unsupervised....which one...

 ## API
 ### POST /trainbot/plan